-While it has been used around the world for centuries, medical cannabis has only recently been approved as a commercial product.
+While cannabis has been used around the world for centuries as a medicine, medical cannabis has only recently been approved as a commercial product.
 As such, there is a degree of confusion and some misinformation about its use.

 The following are some common questions from our clients and other interested parties:

 What is medical cannabis?

 The term ‘medicinal cannabis products’ covers a range of approved, quality assured cannabis preparations intended for human therapeutic use, including pharmaceutical cannabis preparations such as tablets, oils, tinctures and other extracts.

 While recreational cannabis is generally smoked or ingested orally in its original form, pharmaceutical preparations of cannabis contain specific active components in known amounts and mixtures.
 This optimises therapeutic benefits and side effects.
 The dose and strength of the components of medical cannabis can be controlled and standardised, making it safer for patients to use.

 In Australia and many other countries, access to medical cannabis products is only possible with the help of an approved provider.
 Those wishing to use the substance must first contact their GP.